 How Solar Installs Could Leave Your Roof Vulnerable

 When your solar panels are installed, holes are drilled directly through the material of your roof.
 Your roof becomes vulnerable to the intrusion of water.
 There are techniques used to eliminate any potential leaks.
-Before scheduling a solar panel installation, look at the warranty for your roof.
+Before scheduling a solar panel installation in Phoenix, look at the warranty for your roof.
 You need to know how many years are remaining.

 Water seepage can also be prevented with flashing.
 These are pieces of impervious and thin material preventing water from causing damage to your roof.
 Flashing is installed on your roof over the joints.
 To be effective, flashing must be made using the correct type of material.
 Materials resistant to corrosion are best due to an average lifetime of over 30 years.

 With the climate in Phoenix, galvanized steel is generally reliable for just 10 to 15 years.
-Have your roof inspected after installing solar to make sure there are no issues.
+Has your roof inspected after installing solar to make sure there are no issues?